“The best way to manage a chronic full-body condition is to take a holistic, full-body approach that attacks all aspects of imbalance at once.”

 Ideally you should be having type 4 bowel movements, without urgency 1-2 times per day.

-9. Look at your urine and faeces for indications of your gut health
+9. Look at your faeces for indications of your gut health

-Your urine and faeces can tell you about the internal balance of your biome and also about your gut health.
-For urine – Ideally you should be consuming 6-8 glasses of water per day and have a clear to pale yellow stream of urine.
-For faeces – Ideally you should be having soft yet well-formed bowel motions that are easily passed 1–2 times per day.
+Studies have shown that the make-up of your biome can determine your levels of inflammation and severity of chronic fatigue.
+Your faeces can tell you about the internal balance of your biome and also about your gut health.
+Ideally you should be having soft, yet well-formed bowel motions that are easily passed 1–2 times per day.
 You should be able to wipe completely clear or near clear after each motion.
 You should be able to hold on for a short time after you feel the first urge to go to the toilet without pains, discomfort or urgency.
 It should be easy to completely empty your bowel within 30-60 seconds of attempting and when you pass a motion you shouldn’t have to go back to the toilet soon after.
+If this doesn’t sound like you then you need to focus more on gut healing and balancing the biome with nutrition, pre- and probiotics.
 To see the ideal stool check the stool chart:

 10. Practice mindfulness and learn ways to still your thoughts

 All stressors, including thoughts and emotions have the ability to negatively affect the patterns of energy which influence the functions of the whole body.
 Over time prolonged stress can cause energy imbalances in our body that can lead to chronic health conditions.
 Energy therapies place great emphasis on the breath and mind to balance and direct energy within the body, to activate self-healing.
 Examples of these include yoga, tai chi, qigong, meditation and pilates.
 As such regular practice of an energy art or mindfulness has the ability to free the body and mind of internal stress and either heal or prevent future health problems.
-To find out more on the effectiveness of holistic energy medicine read our article here.
+Everybody dealing with chronic fatigue should be practicing a holistic energy medicine.

 Holistic energy arts like yoga, tai chi, qigong and meditation are amazing tools to enhance self-healing and promote mindfulness.

 One of the biggest issues with recovery from chronic fatigue comes from difficulties with exercise.
 Too much harms the body and not enough halts recovery.
-Studies have demonstrated that people with chronic fatigue have altered metabolism that often results in increased production of inflammatory species with exercise and subsequent post exertion malaise (PEM) (read more here).
+Studies have demonstrated that people with chronic fatigue have altered metabolism that often results in increased production of inflammatory species with exercise and subsequent post exertion malaise (PEM).
+So pushing the body when it isn’t ready for exercise will just cause more fatigue and can even result in a health collapse.
 So how do you find the right balance between over-doing it and under-doing it?
 The answer to this is to listen to your body and its requirements.
 This can be done via analysis of symptoms and/or using technology to measure your sympathetic/parasympathetic response via heart rate variability (HRV).
 The other key is to never plan exercise, but just to do when your body is ready and also to perform the right exercise at the right time.

 1. Listening to you body via symptoms: